-If that’s the case, another indoor activity can involve letting your child loose with a design program like Adobe Photoshop, or on more of an entry level with Canva.
+If that’s the case, another after-school activity can involve letting your child loose with a design program like Adobe Photoshop, Adobe Illustrator, or on more of an entry-level with Canva.
 Give them a task like design your birthday party invitation, or, create a flyer for a business, etc. (Learn more about our Photoshop tutoring lessons.)

 And let’s not forget about our offline gaming friends like Monopoly, Candy Land, and Chutes and Ladders!
-Board games are the ultimate traditional stuck indoors go-to, and have stood the test of time.
-For a new twist, try a gateway game like Catan Junior.
+Board games are the ultimate low tech go-to, and have stood the test of time.

 And right behind the board game on the traditional indoor activity scale is the movie!
 Not much more to add here, and I’m sure you’re aware of all of the available movie streaming options—Netflix, Disney Plus, and the like.